tianbo137/tianbo137/README.md

 ###  👋 Hi there!

-My name is Bo Tian, a volunteer data scientist at CrowdDoing.
+My name is Bo Tian, a data scientist at Chubb.
-- I am currently looking for a full-time job as data scientist/machine learning engineer/data engineer in the U.S.

 ### 💥 Recent Foci:

-- Collaborating with Data Scientists at CrwodDoing to complete a MVP for medicinal-food product recommendation system and deploy it on Microsoft Azure to help potential patients
+- Leaning with noisy labels
 - Hands-on understanding of financial data and algorithmic trading